RedisLabs/redislabs-docs/content/rs/installing-upgrading/prepare-install/port-availability.md

 ## Port 53

 If port 53 is in use, the installation fails.
-This is known to happen in default Ubuntu 18.04 installations in which `systemd-resolved` (DNS server) is running.
+This can occur in default Ubuntu 18.04 installations in which `systemd-resolved` (DNS server) is running.

-To work around this issue, change the system configuration to make this port available before installation.
+To prevent this issue, change the system configuration to make this port available before installation.

 1. Edit `/etc/systemd/resolved.conf`: